spicy-potato-cat/SEMV-Vault/Cybersecurity Fundamentals/Unit 4/Security Features of OS.md

 - Physically separate processes that uses different hardware.
 	- Such as printers
-- Temporal Seperation
+- Temporal Separation
 	- Processes with different security levels are executed at different times than each other so that one cannot inject into a high security process.
-- Logical Seperation
+- Logical Separation
-	- Process is executed in such a way that it is isolated and segmented from all the other processes in a way that it thinks that there are no other proceses.
+	- Process is executed in such a way that it is isolated and segmented from all the other processes in a way that it thinks that there are no other processes.
 - Cryptographic Separation
 	- Processes are encrypting their own data adding processing overhead but ensuring security.
 - Share All or Share Nothing